-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 Overview

-In this tutorial, you’ll build and publish a Cloudflare Workers function that serves assets from a storage platform (in this example, Google Cloud Storage) to your users.
-This approach, called “white-labelling”, often takes the form of complex DNS configuration – thanks to Cloudflare Workers, and Cloudflare’s CDN, we can build a powerful (and fast) solution to this problem in just a few lines of code.
+In this tutorial, you will build and publish a Cloudflare Workers function that serves assets from a storage platform (in this example, Google Cloud Storage) to your users.
+This approach, called white-labelling, often takes the form of complex DNS configuration.
+With Cloudflare Workers, and Cloudflare’s CDN, you can build a solution to this complexity in a few lines of code.

-If you’re interested in building and publishing a Cloudflare Workers function to configure your CDN, this is the guide for you!
+This tutorial will teach you how to build and publish a Cloudflare Workers function to configure your CDN.
 No prior experience with serverless functions or Cloudflare Workers is assumed.

-One more thing before you start the tutorial: if you just want to jump straight to the code, we’ve made the final version of the codebase available on GitHub.
+If you want to review the code used in this tutorial, the final version of the codebase is available on GitHub.
 You can take that code, customize it, and deploy it for use in your own projects.
-Happy coding!

 Prerequisites

 This tutorial makes use of sample images to illustrate serving data through your Cloudflare Workers function.
-If you have an existing set of images you’d like to use, you can upload those to your Google Cloud Storage bucket and use them — if you don’t have an existing set of images, we’ve provided a sample set of profile pictures via UIFaces.com, formatted in numeric order (
+If you have an existing set of images you would like to use, you can upload those to your Google Cloud Storage bucket and use them — if you do not have an existing set of images, this tutorial provides a sample set of profile pictures via UIFaces.com, formatted in numeric order (

 1.jpg,